| Source: RARE Magazine, November 2007 Written By: Tolly Moseley

 now, we can add “green condos” to the local list

+of eco-friendly resources.
 AKOYA Austin is the brainchild of Stuart Thomajan, CEO of The

 Chameleon Group, a local investment organization.
 “The